nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 In the default configuration, you cannot access the logging output of the network core sample.

-To get logging output on the second COM port, you must connect certain pins on the nRF5340 PDK.
+To get logging output on the second COM port, you must connect certain pins on the nRF5340 DK.
 The following table lists which pins must be shorted:

 .. list-table::